 There are a lot of ways to get data into Batch, you have the following options:

-If you have a need to replay data to a destination that we do not support or are interfacing with a message bus that is not listed above - let us know and we'll make it happen.
+If you need to replay data to a destination that we do not support - let us know and we'll make it happen.

 Where are Batch's collectors hosted?